altimmons/LangNotes/C.md

         }

-Note the use of const, because from the function I’m returning a string literal, a string defined in double quotes, which is a constant.
+Note the use of const, because from the function I'm returning a string literal, a string defined in double quotes, which is a constant.

 ```c